Historical LandmarkReligious OrganizationThe Church of Jesus Christ of Latter-day Saints

 The Salt Lake Tabernacle was designed for large gatherings and events for The Church of Jesus Christ of Latter-day Saints.
 Construction on the Tabernacle began in 1863 and was completed in 1867.
 It is located on the west side of Temple Square and is home to The Tabernacle Choir at Temple Square with the iconic 11,623-pipe organ as a backdrop.

-Reviewers frequently mentioned the friendly and helpful staff and volunteers, who provided valuable information and enhanced the visitor experience.
+Many reviews highlight the friendly and helpful staff and volunteers, enhancing the overall visitor experience.

 5.0